Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 The all-important first kiss: My tip – slow down and take your time.
 Morgan and Alex certainly did, and I took several images of their first kiss(es).

-Since Covid, Zoom calls are popular to enable distant family and friends to virtually be there.
-Of course, this presents some fun photo ops for the photographer too.
+Since Covid, Zoom calls have been popular, enabling distant family and friends to be virtually there.
+Of course, this also presents some fun photo ops for the photographer.

 We’re Absolutely Delighted with the Photos…